fresh-eggs/fresh-eggs.github.io/xband_post.md

 As mentioned, if you're interested in helping out with this effort please don't hesitate to get in touch with me (fresh-eggs) on the [retrocomputing discord](https://xband.retrocomputing.network/).

-On the github repository below you'll find three relevant branches:
+On the [github repository](https://github.com/fresh-eggs/bsnes-plus) you'll find three relevant branches:
 - `xband_support`: The functional implementation used throughout this article.
   - https://github.com/fresh-eggs/bsnes-plus/tree/xband_support
 - `xband_pkt_injection`: Similar to the above branch with a few functions added to compile a new versions that can inject a given set of bytes.